 Harbor porpoises did not respond to the low-duty cycle mid-frequency tones at any received level, but one did respond to the high-duty cycle signal with more jumping and increased respiration rates (Kastelein et al., 2018b).
-Harbor porpoises responded to seal scarers with broadband signals up to 44 kHz with a slight respiration response at 117 dB re 1 μ Pa and an avoidance response at 139 dB re 1 μ Pa, but another scarer with a fundamental (strongest) frequency of 18 kHz did not have an avoidance response until 151 dB re 1 μ Pa (Kastelein et al., 2015d).
+Harbor porpoises responded to seal scarers with broadband signals up to 44 kHz with a slight respiration response at 117 dB re 1 $\mu$ Pa and an avoidance response at 139 dB re 1 $\mu$ Pa, but another scarer with a fundamental (strongest) frequency of 18 kHz did not have an avoidance response until 151 dB re 1 $\mu$ Pa (Kastelein et al., 2015d).
 Exposure of the same acoustic pinger to a striped dolphin under the same conditions did not elicit a response (Kastelein et al., 2006), again highlighting the importance in understanding species differences in the tolerance of underwater noise, although sample sizes in these studies was small so these could reflect individual differences as well.

-D.6.5.2.1.3 Other Odontocetes
+D.4.5.2.1.3 Other Odontocetes

-While there has been a focus on beaked whale (and to a lesser extent harbor porpoise) response to sonar and similar transducers, other species have been studied during behavioral response studies as well, including pilot whales, killer whales, sperm whales, false killer whales, melon-headed whales, bottlenose dolphins, rough-toothed dolphins, Risso's dolphins, Pacific white-sided dolphins, and Commerson's dolphins.
-Responses by these species include horizontal avoidance, reduced breathing rates, changes in behavioral state, and changes in dive behavior (Antunes et al., 2014; Isojunno et al., 2018; Isojunno et al., 2017; Isojunno et al., 2020; Miller, 2012; Miller et al., 2011; Miller et al., 2014).
+While there has been a focus on beaked whale (and to a lesser extent harbor porpoise) response to sonar and similar transducers, other species have been studied during behavioral response studies as well, including pilot whales, killer whales, sperm whales, false killer whales, melon-headed whales, bottlenose dolphins, rough-toothed dolphins, Risso's dolphins, Pacific white-sided dolphins, short-beaked common dolphins, long-beaked common dolphins, and Commerson's dolphins.
+Responses by these species include horizontal avoidance, changes in swim speed, changes in whistle rate, reduced breathing rates, changes in behavioral state, and changes in dive behavior {Miller, 2011, '#2665;Miller, 2012, '#11533;Miller, 2014, '#11532;Antunes, 2014, '#8942;Isojunno, 2017, '#15703;Isojunno, 2018, '#15705;Isojunno, 2020, '#16395;Casey, 2024 #16185}{Southall, 2024, '#23640}.
 Some species like pilot whales, false killer whales and Risso's dolphins will also respond by mimicking the sound of the sonar with their whistles (Alves et al., 2014; DeRuiter et al., 2013a; Smultea et al., 2012).

 More severe behavioral responses, such as separation of a killer whale calf from its group, have been observed during exposure to mid-frequency sonar playbacks (Miller et al., 2011).
 However, it is difficult to tease this response to sonar apart from the animals' response to the perusing research vessel in an environment with limited egress.
-Received level thresholds at the onset of avoidance behavior were generally lower for killer whales (mean 129 dB re 1 μ Pa) compared to pilot whales (mean 150 dB re 1 μ Pa) and sperm whales (mean 140 dB re 1 μ Pa) (Antunes et al., 2014; Curé et al., 2021; Miller, 2012; Miller et al., 2014).
+Received level thresholds at the onset of avoidance behavior were generally lower for killer whales (mean 129 dB re 1 $\mu$ Pa) compared to pilot whales (mean 150 dB re 1 $\mu$ Pa) and sperm whales (mean 140 dB re 1 $\mu$ Pa) (Antunes et al., 2014; Curé et al., 2021; Miller, 2012; Miller et al., 2014).
 Tagged odontocetes (e.g., pilot whales, rough-toothed dolphins, bottlenose dolphins, and false killer whales) did not have an avoidance response to sonar on or near the Pacific Missile Range Facility before Navy training events (Baird et al., 2014; Baird et al., 2017; Baird et al., 2013).
-In some cases, odontocetes even traveled towards areas of higher noise levels, while estimated received SPLs varied from 130 to 168 dB re 1 μ Pa and distances from sonar sources ranged between 3.2 and 94.4 km.
+In some cases, odontocetes even traveled towards areas of higher noise levels, while estimated received SPLs varied from 130 to 168 dB re 1 $\mu$ Pa and distances from sonar sources ranged between 3.2 and 94.4 km.